Liberia Travel Information

 More than 30 languages are spoken by the local population of Liberia, but English is the official language.

 Liberia is one of three countries that has been at the heart of the Ebola outbreak in previous years, causing serious alarm in West Africa.
-While the WHO declared Liberia Ebola transmission free on 14 January 2016, there have since been a few confirmed cases; travellers are advised to familiarise themselves with the disease and current health and travel advice for the country.
-Some travel restrictions may be in place due to the Ebola outbreak.
+While there were confirmed cases in both January and March of 2016, the WHO officially declared Liberia Ebola transmission free on 9 June 2016, and the FCO no longer advise against all but essential travel to Liberia.
+However, travellers are advised to familiarise themselves with the disease and current health and travel advice for the country.
+Some travel restrictions may still be in place due to the Ebola outbreak.

 A yellow fever vaccination is required for all travellers to Liberia greater than one year of age.
 Vaccinations are also recommended for hepatitis A, hepatitis B and typhoid.
 Malaria is a problem all over the country and prophylaxis of some kind should be taken in all areas.
 Those travellers who plan to spend a lot of time outdoors and may be at risk of animal bites, or in close contact with bats, should consider a rabies vaccination.
 Travellers are usually advised to be up to date on vaccinations for polio, MMR (measles, mumps, rubella) and tetanus-diphtheria.